We're an affiliate

 This is just another impulsive reaction and it should not worry you.
 Your dog may chatter with their mouth as a natural response to the distinctive taste of the other dog’s privates.

-Shaking the mouth after licking the private area could also be an attempt of spitting fur and other debris material that may have been collected on the skin.
+Shaking the mouth after licking the private area could also be an attempt to spit fur and other debris material that may have been collected on the skin.

 3. How do I get my dog to stop licking other dogs’ private parts?